EliasTechnik/EnglishPresentation/readme.md

   end;
   gui_update; //updates gui
 end;
 ```

 `init()` reads the variable `currenttask` and decodes the response from OBS.
 For parsing the JSON I use then jsontools library (<https://github.com/sysrpl/JsonTools >).
 It is simple to use: I create a `tjsonnode` (`j:=tjsonnode.create;`) and let it parse the received message.
 If that succeeds I use `j.Find('\<keyword\>')` to get the value of that field.

-Note that the order of requests matter.
+Note that the order of requests matters.
 First, I have to find out in which mode OBS currently runs.
 After that I must get a list of all scenes.
 The corresponding request also delivers the current output scene.
 After I have all the scenes created as objects and initialized, I can request the preview scene, if the OBS runs the studio mode.
 The pointer of the current and the preview scene are stored in extra variables for quick access.

 The `l.print()` is a function of the `tlog` object.
 The controller is equipped with an log window which I use for debugging.
 The output from `init()` starts with `INR:` :